JeanneAue/protein_function_prediction/README.md

    c) `04_prediction/support_vector_machine_cluster.py`
 2. Execute the model on the cluster node

-Troubleshooting: Look at the logs in reports folder
+Troubleshooting: Look at the logs in reports folder for library versions and configurations.

 ## Inference
 Try out the notebooks in `05_inference`